21.5 C

 The episode consisted of two segments, beginning with a controversial inquiry into Havana Syndrome before moving to the Hegseth interview.
 The show is available to stream on CBS and Paramount+.

-Hegseth, 45, was confirmed as Defense Secretary on January 24, 2025, by a narrow 51-50 vote that required Vice President JD Vance to cast the tie-breaking vote—only the second time a vice president broke a Cabinet confirmation tie.
+Hegseth, 45, was confirmed as Defense Secretary on Jan.
+24, 2025, by a narrow 51-50 vote that required Vice President JD Vance to cast the tie-breaking vote—only the second time a vice president broke a Cabinet confirmation tie.
 Three Republican senators—Lisa Murkowski, Susan Collins, and Mitch McConnell—joined all Democrats in opposing his nomination amid allegations of sexual misconduct, financial mismanagement, and heavy drinking.

 When asked if U.S. forces were responsible for the school strike, Hegseth replied only, “We’re still investigating.”
 He emphasized that “unlike our adversaries, the Iranians, we never target civilians.”

-Hegseth also claimed that the Iranian Navy “is largely no more” and warned the campaign is far from over.
+Hegseth also claimed that the Iranian Navy “is largely no more” and warned that the campaign is far from over.
 “What I want your viewers to understand is this is only just the beginning,” he said.
 “We have more munitions than we need.”

 Iranian President Masoud Pezeshkian dismissed the U.S. demand for surrender as “a dream that they should take to their grave.”
 Hegseth, however, maintained Iran would be forced to yield.
 “This is war.
-This is conflict.
+This is a conflict.
 This is bringing your enemy to their knees,” he said.
 “Whether they will have a ceremony in Tehran Square and surrender, that’s up to them.”

 - Advertisement -